ajohnson1031/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+      A relational database is the data housing structure that holds all the information and on which you'll run your queries.
+SQL, or structured query language, is the language in which the methods to query data is written.

 - [ ] Why do tables need a `primary key`?
+      Primary key helps make sure that each record has a unique value from which to make sensible queries as well as to formulate relationships with other tables.

 - [ ] What is the name given to a table column that references the primary key on another table.
+      Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+      You need to have an intermediary table that will hold unique value pairs on each table's foreign keys.

 ## Minimum Viable Product